Skip to main content

 TODO → Test case is not yet run.
 It’s the default status of every Test case in AgileTest.

-AgileTest supports 2 customized structure to integrate attachments into your test reports.
-Users could use either one to upload test result along with evidence files.
+AgileTest supports 2 customized structures for integrating attachments into your TestNG test reports.
+Users can choose either option to upload test results along with evidence files.

 <attachment name="filename"> base64 content </attachment>